 Because each year you could open a new account from each category.
 Ending up with a myriad of ISAs over time.

 Can you transfer an ISA?

 Because of the rules around these accounts, you may find yourself with lots of them scattered all over the place.

 The good news is, you can transfer your ISAs amongst different providers.
 This can make your accounts a lot easier to manage.

 So if you already have an ISA, you are able to open one elsewhere and bring over your balance to the new provider.
 Just make sure you use the ISA transferring service.
-Don’t withdraw the balance and then try to put that in a new account.
+Don’t withdraw the balance and then try and put that in a new account.

 What is the best type of ISA to use?